-Without doubt the best table layout ideas can highly guarantee your event success.
+There’s no doubt that the best table layout ideas can highly guarantee your event success.

-So as you’re planning an event and especially the event layout design, pay close attention to details on measurements and size.
+So to achieve a functional table layout, pay close attention to details on measurements and size.

 To help you along, we’ve featured nine of the best event table layout examples to consider for your event.